Charles94jp/NameSilo-DDNS/readme.md

 ## Note

-This program can only update the DNS record of a domain name, it cannot be added, please make sure this DNS record exists for your domain name and it needs to be a sub-domain.
+This program can only update the DNS record of a domain name, it cannot be added, please make sure this DNS record exists for your domain name.

 ## Start